Norway court names suspect in Oslo gay bar shooting ahead of Pride gathering | Law-Order

 He told TV2 it was not possible to draw any conclusions about the motives or reasons for the attack.
 "It is far too early to do so," he said.
 Matapour is accused of murder, attempted murder and terrorism.
 His response to the accusations is not known.

-Matapour moved to Norway as a child with his parents, the tabloid VG reported.
-As an adult, he lived in Oslo, became a father and for several years his main source of income was beneficial, it said.
+Matapour moved to Norway as a child with his parents, tabloid VG reported.
+As an adult, he lived in Oslo, became a father and for several years his main source of income was benefits, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)